19604 John Street is for Sale

 Aside from it is in Williamstown a few reasons to buy 19604 John

 • Canada’s Oldest Annual Fair is 100 meters from your door.
 Imagine hosting your friends for the weekend.
 Gosh, why host only once a year.
-There is a lovely two stage lawn prime for campfires, paddling up and down the river, or relaxing in the hot tub.
+There is a lovely two stage lawn primed for campfires, paddling up and down the river, or relaxing in the hot tub.

 From the door, looking to the right (west) are the stairs up/down.